hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * <b>Difference between z-scores and t-values</b> are that t-values are dependent on Degree of Freedom of a sample, and t-values use sample standard deviation while z-scores use population standard deviation.
   * <b>The Degree of Freedom</b> – It is the number of variables that have the choice of having more than one arbitrary value.
 For example, in a sample of size 10 with mean 10, 9 values can be arbitrary but the 1oth value is forced by the sample mean.
   * <b>Residual Sum of Squares (RSS)</b> - It can be interpreted as the amount by which the predicted values deviated from the actual values.
 Large deviation would indicate that the model failed at predicting the correct values for the dependent variable. <b>Regression (Explained) Sum of Squares (ESS)</b> – It can be interpreted as the amount by which the predicted values deviated from the the mean of actual values.
+  * Residuals is also known as the prediction error, they are vertical distance of points from the regression line
   * <b>Co-efficient of Determination = ESS/(ESS + RSS)</b>.
 It represents the strength of correlation between two variables. <b>Correlation Coefficient = sqrt(Co-efficient of Determination)</b>, also represents the strength of correlation between two variables, ranges between [-1,1].
 0 means no correlation, 1 means strong positive correlation, -1 means strong neagtive correlation.

 * [Comprehensive and Practical Statistics Guide for Data Science][1] - A real good one!